 The 10 Day Rainier Baker Mountaineering Course

-For those seeking to quickly gain skills and climbing experience, we offer an extraordinary challenge for the budding mountaineer: the Cascades-Rainier 10-Day Mountaineering Course, which combines our Cascades Six Day Course with a 4-day climb of Mount Rainier via the challenging and scenic Kautz route.
+For those seeking to quickly gain skills and climbing experience, we offer an extraordinary challenge for the budding mountaineer: the The 10 Day Rainier Baker Mountaineering Course, which combines our 6 Day Mount Baker Course with a 4-day climb of Mount Rainier via the challenging and scenic Kautz route.
 This is a superb opportunity for those who want to put their new skills to an immediate test.
-To better prepare students for the demanding ice climbing on the Kautz Glacier, all six of the training days are spent on the North Side of Mount Baker.
-The technical climbing day is on the vertical ice on the Coleman Glacier instead of the rock cliffs of Mount Erie as in our standard 6-day course.
+To better prepare students for the demanding ice climbing on the Kautz Glacier, all six of the training days are spent on the north side of Mount Baker, with one day dedicated to technical climbing on the vertical ice on the Coleman Glacier.
 We offer a guide ratio of 4:1 for days one through six, then 2:1 for the climax of the Kautz Route.
 Please Note: Alpine Ascents reserves the right to change location from the Kautz to another area in the Cascades when climbing conditions are not favorable.

-Distinguished among climbing schools, our six-day program has been the foundation of our education programs for over 20 years.
+Distinguished among climbing schools, our 6 day program has been the foundation of our education programs for over 20 years.
 During this course, one receives hands-on climbing and climber’s safety training in Washington’s glorious Cascade Range (as seen in the slideshow above).
 The Cascades is a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers, and countless permanent snowfields.
-The first part of the course will be held on the North Side of Mt.
+The first part of the course will be held on the north side of Mt.
 Baker, offering climbers the chance to learn on actual glaciers, practice ice climbing, and make a summit attempt.